The Nuclear Renaissance

 A re-emerging topic on many political agendas is security of supply, as countries realize how vulnerable they are to interrupted deliveries of oil and gas.
 The abundance of naturally occurring uranium and the large energy yield from each tonne of it makes nuclear power attractive from an energy security standpoint.
 A year or two's supply of nuclear fuel is easy to store and relatively inexpensive.

-Increasing fossil fuel prices have greatly improved the economics of nuclear power for electricity now.
+Increasing fossil fuel prices have greatly improved the economics of nuclear power for electricity, though this is temporarily countered by low gas prices in the USA.
 Several studies show that nuclear energy is the most cost-effective of the available base-load technologies, at least when natural gas prices are high.
 In addition, as carbon emission reductions are encouraged through various forms of government incentives and emission trading schemes, the economic benefits of nuclear power will increase further.

 Insurance against future price exposure